Controlled-Profits/Controlled-Profits-Backend/README.md

 }
 ```

-Individually selected profit drivers can also be updated within the same month:
+Selected profit drivers can also be updated or created individually within the same month:
 ```
 {
 	"data": {